mongodb/docs/source/includes/fact-mongoimport-usage.rst

 ``CSV`` Import
 ``````````````

-In the following example, :program:`mongoimport` imports the :term:`csv`
+In the following example, :binary:`~bin.mongoimport` imports the :term:`csv`
 formatted data in the ``/opt/backups/contacts.csv`` file into the
 collection ``contacts`` in the ``users`` database on the MongoDB
 instance running on the localhost port numbered
 ``27017``.

 Specifying :option:`--headerline <mongoimport --headerline>` instructs
-:program:`mongoimport` to determine the name of the fields using the first
+:binary:`~bin.mongoimport` to determine the name of the fields using the first
 line in the CSV file.

 .. code-block:: sh

    mongoimport --db users --collection contacts --type csv --headerline --file /opt/backups/contacts.csv

-:program:`mongoimport` uses the input file name, without the
+:binary:`~bin.mongoimport` uses the input file name, without the
 extension, as the collection name if ``-c`` or ``--collection`` is
 unspecified.
 The following example is therefore equivalent: